saxenaprajjwal/QGSS_2025/README.md

 # Qiskit Global Summer School 2025

 Welcome to my repository for the **Qiskit Global Summer School 2025**.
-This repo contains code, notebooks, and solutions for labs and assignments during the course.
+This repo contains code solutions for labs during the summer school.

 ##  Contents